JustinRyanCarlson/Planning-for-Differentiation/README.md

-# Project Title
+# Planning for Differentiaion
 ## Assign It
 A tool that allows teachers to easily implement differentiation in the classroom, through individual assignment of online resources.
-Teachers can browse across multiple platforms for quality and targetted resources, assign them to students, and manage this information.
+Teachers can browse across multiple platforms for quality and targeted resources, assign them to students, and manage this information.

 ## Technologies used
 - HTML5